DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

+All 4G wireless routers come with SIM cards that provide data until 31 July 2021.

 ## Get support

 We recommend that trusts, local authorities and schools provide a printed copy of guidance on [How to get started with your 4G wireless router](/devices/4g-user-guidance) to the young people and families who are receiving them.
 If they receive technical queries from those they have provided 4G wireless routers to, consult the [user guidance](/devices/4g-user-guidance) for the specific device type they have received to troubleshoot any issues before logging a support query.